pace-neutrons/pace-developers/optimisation/design/Model_Optimisation_Design.md

 | C++      | compiled &rarr; functionality constrained &rarr; fully testable | increased distribution complexity                    |
 |          | Python interface via `pybind11` simple                    | MATLAB interface via `mex` less simple                     |

+The interpreter issues eluded to above is an uncertainty regarding what happens if an interactive Python interpreter calls a function in the compiled MATLAB/Horace which in turn calls functions in a Python module?

 ### Calling Python functions from C++